-- If you are listed as a “Commuter” but you are a “Resident” or vice-verse, please contact Whitney Wais at 612-330-1488 or via email at email@example.com to change your user type.
+- If you are listed as a “Commuter” but you are a “Resident” or vice-verse, please contact Residence Life at email@example.com to change your user type.
 DPS gathers this information from the college and cannot change your type.

 - Your class level is updated nightly based on earned credits, not attempted credits; seniors 92+, juniors 60-91, sophomores 28-59, freshman (first years) 0-27.
 If you feel there is an error in your class level/earned credits, please review your information in Records and Registration.
 Click on the “Grades/Unoffocial Transcript”, select “All Terms”, and reference the “Credits” column.
 If after reviewing this information you still believe there is an error, contact the Registrar’s Office at firstname.lastname@example.org or 612-330-1036.

 Commuter Permit Fall 2016

 Visit ‘Parking Sale Dates‘ to see when you are eligible to register for parking.